ofelcan164/API/sections/files.md

 * `POST /files/555/tags` will update the metadata keyword terms of the file specified.

 Parameters:
-  terms - an array of term ids and values to update. overwrite - if true, it will overwrite the entire value for that term, if false, it will append the value to any existing metadata already present in that term field.
+  tags - contains a list of tag ids to both add and remove from the asset.

 ```json
 {